sydney0zq/hypotheses/posts/2018-03-03-Website-deployment-record.md

 ## How to deploy?

-**Aim: Make sure it works on your local machine**
+**Aim: Make sure your website works on your local machine**

 - Firstly, we need to modify `config.py` to set necessary paths, it will be used in `build.py`.
-- Then, write your markdown posts, note the format is really strict.
+- Then, write your markdown posts, note the format is strict.
 You should follow:
 	- All posts md file names are beginning with `Year-Month-Day-Your-Post-Name.md`
 	- All posts md files start with `---\ntitle: Your post title\n---\n`
-	- Make all your meta md files exist and are coincident with the code logic
+	- Make sure all your meta md files exist and are coincident with the code logic
 - Run `python3 build.py` to generate all your html static files
 - Run `python3 -m http.server 8001` and visit `http://localhost:8001` to check your website